Rajpratik71/volatility-wiki/Mac.md

 # Acquiring memory

 Volatility does not provide the ability to acquire memory.
-We recommend using [Mac Memory Reader](http://www.cybermarshal.com/index.php/cyber-marshal-utilities/mac-memory-reader) from ATC-NY for this purpose.
-It supports 32 and 64 bit captures from native hardware, parallels, and virtual box.
-It currently does not support VMware fusion guests.
+We recommend using Mac Memory Reader from ATC-NY, Mac Memoryze, or OSXPmem for this purpose.

 # Plugins